mtiid/robots/README.md

 programmers
 -----------

-hiduino-robot-server and midi-robot-client written by Ness Morris and Bruce Lott in the winter of 2013-2014, hiduino-robot-server based on code by Ajay Kapur, Owen Vallis, and Dimitri Diakopoulos.
+hiduino-robot-server and midi-robot-client written by Ness Morris and Bruce Lott in the winter of 2013-2014.

+hiduino-robot-server based on code by Ajay Kapur, Owen Vallis, and Dimitri Diakopoulos.

 serial-robot-server written by Eric Heep in the summer of 2014, currently maintained by Eric Heep.

-If there are any issues connecting or adding a robot to the server, email ericheep@alum.calarts.edu robots
+If there are any issues connecting or adding a robot to the server, email ericheep@alum.calarts.edu